kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 ..
 TODO: Use a better "documentation" schema.
 I used a subset of the schema that we used in tests because it was the one referenced by all the queries in the Directives section and I can easily modify the directives section so that it only includes types in this subset.
 However, it is a bit more difficult to completely change what schema we are using for documentation.
    Though this schema is less than ideal for documentation.
-It is to large and some of types, like Entity, are not intuitive.
+It is too large and some of types, like Entity, are not intuitive.

 .. code::